-Figure 7 shows the workshop to create a common goal between the participants of the program, and they were asked to share what they wanted to achieve during this program - focusing on all of personal, team-level, and community-level goals.
+To create a common goal between the participants of the program, they were asked to share what they wanted to achieve during this program - focusing on all of personal, team-level, and community-level goals.
 Broadly reading each others' ideas written on sticky notes put on the wall, most of them were seeking internal improvements such as obtaining self-confidence or better English skills.
 Some also hoped for great teamwork and friendship.
 Looking into the details, we tried to figure out a goal and mission of the program on a feasible scale.
 We grouped and categorized the notes into labels such as educational workshop and dialogues in Lorega, sports, making monuments, etc.